Chris-Donnelly/BusinessCardRaytracer/README.md

 ./card > card.ppm
 ```

-*The output may take up to a minute or more based on image dimensions and sampling amounts*
+The output may take up to a minute or more based on image dimensions and sampling amounts

+*Note: This file format isn't currently natively supported under Windows 10; I recommend using [GIMP](https://www.gimp.org/)
+ to open the output file*